Dermatoses induced by Personal Protective Equipment: Contact dermatitis

 Prevention of contact dermatitis can be made possible by avoiding substances that one is allergic to, such as by switching to a glove made using an alternative material if one has latex allergy.
 Topical moisturizing products which contain emollients and humectants repair the skin barrier and retain adequate moisture.
 Ointment preparations and creams can be used on the affected area.
 Topical corticosteroids are used in case of mild cases of contact dermatitis and oral cortisone in case of severe cases.

 Facial dermatoses

 N-95 masks being used in the hospital should be first tested for fit, in order to ensure equitable distribution of pressure across the face.
-The American Academy of Dermatology recommends to keep the facial skin clean and moisturised to avoid having skin diseases.
+The American Academy of Dermatology recommends keeping the facial skin clean and moisturised to avoid having skin diseases.
 Moisturiser should be applied at least one hour before donning the N95 masks.
 The academy also recommends skipping makeup, such as foundation and concealers.